igoragoli/sar_dataset/readme.md

 # sar_dataset
 Dataset composed of 105 SAR images of roads and their corresponding road network graphs.
 The dataset was constructed for a data science project at CentraleSupélec [1].
+The project is a second year engineering school (equivalent to senior year of college in the US system / 1st year of Master in the UK system) project of CentraleSupelec engineering school (Paris-Saclay University) in France.

+## Dataset Characteristics

+### SAR images

+<img src="/images/region_102_sat.png" width="300" height="300"> <img src="/images/region_102_gt.png" width="300" height="300">

 The roads present in the dataset were mainly taken from large roads in the countryside, where the road is clearly visible in SAR imagery.

-<img src="/images/region_102_sat.png" width="300" height="300"> <img src="/images/region_102_gt.png" width="300" height="300">

-### SAR images
 The images were acquired through GoogleEarthEngine from the Sentinel-1 satellites.
 The **satellite acquisition characteristics** are listed below:
 - Processing level: Level 1 GRD (Ground Range Deteced)
 - Transmitter-receiver polarisation: VV (Vertical transmit, Vertical receive)
 - Instrument mode: IW (Interferometric Wide (IW) swath)